hkrelax/rNightLights/README.md

 # Download and extract some night lights data to a directory "night-lights":
 downloadNightLights(years = 1999:2000, directory = "night-lights")

+# Uncompress the downloaded night lights data to a directory "night-lights":
+untarNightLights(years = 1999:2000, directory = "night-lights")

 # By default, the function gets the sum of night lights within the regions:
 nl.sums <- extractNightLights(directory = "night-lights", shp)